Two major themes emerge.

 You understand what he did?
 He said, “I sold it for ten thousand dollars.”
 He really sold it for fifteen, kept back five so that everyone would think he’d given all to Jesus.

-What, the sin is not about giving.
+The sin is not about giving.
 The sin is not about money.
 The sin is about hypocrisy.
 The sin is about acting like you love people and making people think you care more than you really care.

 It’s the first sin recorded in the New Testament Church.
 And you’re thinking to yourself, “Well, you know, everyone has a few downfalls.
 I mean hypocrisy, like, how serious could that be?
 We’re all a little bit hypocrite, right?”

 Read on. “‘You haven’t lied to men but to God.’
 When Ananias heard this he fell down and died and great fear seized all who heard what had happened.
-Then the young men came forward and they wrapped up his body and carried him out an buried him.
+Then the young men came forward and they wrapped up his body and carried him out and buried him.
 And about three hours later,” you know, here we go, the scene changes, the camera changes, the zoom lens go back.

 Ananias… they watch the guys walking him out.
 And, you know, I mean, people were going, “Whoa.
 For just lying?
 For being a hypocrite?
 I mean, bang!
 Heart attack.”